Michael J. Truncale: Federal judicial service

 On January 23, 2018, President Donald Trump nominated Truncale to the seat on the United States District Court for the Eastern District of Texas vacated by Judge Ron Clark, who had previously announced his decision to assume senior status on February 28, 2018.
 On April 25, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 Under questioning by Democratic U.S. Senator Mazie Hirono, Truncale, who previously served as an election judge in Texas, said he had personally witnessed incidents of voter fraud.
 Hirono challenged him, saying that she did not believe the problem of voter fraud to be widespread.
 On May 24, 2018, his nomination was reported out of committee by an 11–10 vote.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 23, 2019, President Trump announced his intent to renominate Truncale for a federal judgeship.
 His nomination was sent to the Senate later that day.
 On February 7, 2019, his nomination was reported out of committee by a 12–10 vote.
 On May 13, 2019, the Senate invoked cloture on his nomination by a 49–43 vote.
 On May 14, 2019, his nomination was confirmed by a 49–46 vote.
-Senator Mitt Romney voted against him because he called Barack Obama an "un-American imposter" in 2011.
+Senator Mitt Romney was the only Republican to vote against him because he called Barack Obama an "un-American imposter" in 2011.
 Truncale said he was "merely expressing frustration by what I perceived as a lack of overt patriotism on behalf of President Obama.'"
 He received his judicial commission on May 16, 2019.